AriBarzilai/aribarzilai.github.io/README.md

 * _/scripts/header.js:_ Responsible for fetching the header, which is stored in /content/header.html; we use this on every single page.
 I use javascript to remove reuse of code and enable quickly updating this element on all pages.

-* _/_no-transition-on-resize.js:_ Disables unwanted CSS transitions during resize of the window.
+* _/scripts/no-transition-on-resize.js:_ Disables unwanted CSS transitions during resize of the window.

+* _/scripts/detectWebServer.js:_ Ensures that the site is not loaded from file; if it is, displays an error message and instructs the user to open a local http server.

 **Q4:**